dcharb78/UFRF-Lean-Validation/docs/ROTATION_INVARIANCE_EXPLANATION.md

 ### 1. The 13-Cycle Structure

-The UFRF framework is built on a **13-position cycle with no privileged center**:
+The UFRF framework is built on a 13-position cycle with no privileged center:

 ```lean
 theorem cycle_no_center :